auxoncorp/modality-freertos/README.md

 # In terminal #2
 cd examples/m3-qemu

-# Create the 'm3-qemu' SUT and open a session named 'qemu'
+# Create the 'm3-qemu' SUT and open a session named 'qemu' (can run ./m3-qemu-sut-up.sh to do the following)
 modality sut create .
 modality sut use m3-qemu
 modality session open qemu m3-qemu